 And there’s really no need to use them either.
 When it comes to conditioner, try using an anti-dandruff conditioner.

-They’re designed to work with your dandruff shampoo to preserve your protection against dandruff, while leaving your hair feeling soft and moisturised.
+They’re designed to work with your dandruff shampoo to preserve the dandruff-fighting actives, while leaving your hair feeling soft and moisturized.

-As for following up with a beauty shampoo, we sometimes hear people worry that Head & Shoulders won’t be as good as their favourite shampoo.
+As for following up with a beauty shampoo, we sometimes hear people worry that Head & Shoulders won’t be as good as their favorite shampoo.

 Finally, another common problem could be misdiagnosis.